-Using curl for Easy Debugging and Fixes
+Using cURL for Easy Debugging and Fixes

 Using StackHawk with a SAST Platform

-The SAST platform scans through the code statically looking for patterns which may denote a potential vulnerability.
+The SAST platform scans through the code statically, looking for patterns which may denote a potential vulnerability.
 These findings could indicate that the code does in fact contain a security defect.
 The vulnerability can then also be validated with a StackHawk HawkScan.
-Correlating the two scan result helps to show that issues are exploitable and accessible (via StackHawk) and where the issue lies in the code (Via the SAST platform).
+Correlating the two scan result helps to show that issues are exploitable and accessible (via StackHawk) and where the issue lies in the code (via the SAST platform).
 Combining these findings helps prioritize issues for developers and enables them to confirm, reproduce, and fix them quickly and efficiently.

 Try it out!

 Now that you have an idea of how StackHawk works and the advantage it can bring to your application security, sign up today to try it out for yourself.
 Whether you’re looking to bring DAST to your Traditional Web App, Single Page Application, or even your APIs, StackHawk is the most efficient way for engineers to bring security scans directly into your organization's CI/CD pipeline.
-Make application security a default priority in your team's development lifecycle.
+Make API and application security a default priority in your team's development lifecycle.